 From Italy to Udaipur, marriage seems to have taken you around the world.
 Which, in your opinion, is the most special moment of a wedding?
 Tell us about some such moments that you have captured on film

 In my opinion, the best moment is when the bride is getting ready for the wedding.
 At this juncture, brides, across nations and cultures, are overwhelmed with emotions.
-The rest of the ceremonies and rituals allow you to capture vibrant and colourful shots, but nothing comes close to the beautiful image of a bride getting ready for the wedding.
+The rest of the ceremonies and rituals allow you to capture vibrant and colourful shots, but nothing comes close to the beautiful image of a bride getting ready for the wedding, especially when it’s about her jewelry and wedding dresses.
 Also, I feel it really helps that I can connect with the bride on a very personal level, calm her, and capture the excitement and anticipation.

 How would you describe your experience of working with children?
 Are they challenging subjects?